Volunteer Opportunities at Mount Sinai

 The Mount Sinai Department of Volunteer Service salutes its more than 1,000 volunteers, who uphold our longstanding and rich tradition of providing support to the institution and the surrounding community.
 With a wide range of placements—from inpatient and ambulatory areas to offices and laboratories—our dedicated team plays a vital part in the Mount Sinai mission of excellence in patient care, education and research.

 Inpatient care volunteers visit hospitalized patients.
-We offer excellent opportunities for those interested in a career in medicine or nursing and for those wanting to make a difference in the lives of patients and their families.
+We offer excellent opportunities for those interested in a career in health care and for those wanting to make a difference in the lives of patients and their families.

 Ambulatory patient care volunteers assist patients and staff in ambulatory settings.
 These are excellent volunteer opportunities for those interested in helping lessen the stress of illness and those wanting to learn about the hospital environment.

-Office support volunteers are placed throughout the medical center in administrative offices and ambulatory care areas.
-Office support volunteer opportunities are designed to familiarize individuals with the structure and work flow of a complex medical center.
+Administrative/Office support volunteers are placed throughout the medical center in administrative offices and ambulatory care areas.
+Administrative/Office support volunteer opportunities are designed to familiarize individuals with the structure and work flow of a complex medical center.
 This is an excellent opportunity for those who are interested in helping out in a busy office environment and maintaining office skills.

 Basic Science volunteers assist the laboratory staff with carrying out research techniques.
 Clinical Research volunteers assist the research staff with data entry and collection, and compiling study documents.
 Both are exceptional year-round opportunities for students interested in a career in medicine.